-- 63. Articles 21 and 22 offer a complex picture of the role granted to European political parties at the national level.
-On the one hand, Article 21 on the financing of campaigns in the context of elections to the European Parliament states that "the funding of European political parties [...] may be used to finance campaigns conducted by the European political parties in the context of elections to the European Parliament in which they or their members participate".
-However, this is subject to national regulations, since Article 21 adds that "the funding and possible limitation of election expenses for all political parties, candidates and third parties in, in addition to their participation in, elections to the European Parliament is governed in each Member State by national provisions."
-On the other hand, Article 22 sets out limitations of funding, indicating that "the funding of European political parties [...] shall not be used for the direct or indirect funding of other political parties, and in particular national parties or candidates.
-Those national political parties and candidates shall continue to be governed by national rules."
-Likewise, "the funding of European political parties [...] shall not be used to finance referendum campaigns." - 64.
-The decision to prohibit the use of European political parties' funds to support national parties and candidates has been one of the most consequential elements of the structure of the European party system, and the most detrimental to the integration of national and European political spheres.
+- 114. The decision to prohibit the use of European political parties' funds to support national parties and candidates has been one of the most consequential elements of the structure of the European party system, and the most detrimental to the integration of national and European political spheres.
 A truly integrated political sphere would mean a multi-level space for political action, where actors across various levels collaborate both for their own and for their common political purposes.
-By placing a financial firewall between the European and national levels, the legislator has not only limited the interactions of national and European political actors, but virtually prevented any possibility for European parties to engage where voters live. - 65.
-While this decision was made "for reasons of legitimacy, transparency and Member States' political integrity"40, its consequences have run directly counter to the goal set in the "party article" to see "political parties at European level contribute to forming European political awareness and to expressing the will of citizens of the Union."
+By placing a financial firewall between the European and national levels, the legislator has not only limited the interactions of national and European political actors, but virtually prevented any possibility for European parties to engage where voters live. - 115.
+While this decision was made "for reasons of legitimacy, transparency and Member States' political integrity"54, its consequences have run directly counter to the goal set in the "party article" to see "political parties at European level contribute to forming European political awareness and to expressing the will of citizens of the Union."
 Given the importance of national political parties in the EU, this normative role of European political parties may benefit from creating interlinkages with national parties.
 As the current status quo reveals, these links cannot merely involve the control of European parties by national parties, but must instead comprise joint activities, debates, and actions, during and away from electoral campaigns.
 This is in line with observations from multi-level systems where, regardless of the respective competences of the federal, state and local levels, the creation of an integrated political sphere has translated into political interactions between party structures at the various levels.
 Even in looser models, such as Switzerland, or where a strict separation of federal and state competencies is in effect, such as in the United States, nation-wide political parties work in conjunction with the state and local levels to find common positions on both federal and sub-federal matters.
 Finally, giving national political parties a financial stake in their relationship with European parties may ensure the effectiveness of conditionality provisions, which currently impose requirements on national parties but only impose financial sanctions on European political parties, such as Article 18(2a).
-Short of this financial incentive for national parties, the failure to comply will continue to penalise European parties, which national parties may be perfectly willing to do, at no or little cost to themselves. - 66.
-In order to enable European political parties to fully fulfil the role attributed to them in the treaties and to enhance the effectiveness of the sanction regime, Articles 21 and 22 could be revised to explicitly allow European political parties to finance events, congresses, publications, communications, and campaign activities (for European as well as national, regional and local elections and referenda)41 either organised independently or in conjunction with national political parties.
-Any attempt to restrict these events, congresses, publications, communications or campaign activities benefiting from European party funding to European topics does not seem justified.
+Short of this financial incentive for national parties, the failure to comply will continue to penalise European parties, which national parties may be perfectly willing to do, at no or little cost to themselves. - 116.
+In order to enable European political parties to fully fulfil the role attributed to them in the treaties and to enhance the effectiveness of the sanction regime, Articles 21 and 22 could be revised to explicitly allow European political parties to finance events, congresses, publications, communications, and campaign activities (for European as well as national, regional and local elections and referenda)55 either organised independently or in conjunction with national political parties.
+Any attempt to restrict these events, congresses, publications, communications or campaign activities benefiting from European party funding to European topics does not seem justified. - 117.
+Regulation 1141/2014 should provide clear requirements for the use of these funds, which

-40 Explanations by Jo Leinen, rapporteur on Regulation 2004/2003.
+54 Explanations by Jo Leinen, rapporteur on Regulation 2004/2003.